tortiz7/Kura-QuikBuks-Automated-Deployment---WL2/README.md

 ### Configure Jenkins Pipeline
 - **Why**: The Jenkins pipeline builds the application, tests it's logic to ensure no errors, in the automated version of the retail app, deploys the application automatically upon code changes.
-- **How**: Created a Jenkinsfile that defines the stages for building, testing, and deploying the application.
+- **How**: I modified the Jenkinsfile that defines the stages for building, testing, and deploying the application, adding a block to allow it to automatically deploy _**Kura QuikBuks Automated**_.

 ### Install AWS CLI on EC2 Instance
 - **Why**: AWS CLI allows for command-line interaction with AWS services, enabling automated deployment.
-- **How**: I first changed to the jenkins user, then navigated to the Kura QuikBuks Auto workspace, acitvated the virtual environment that Jenkins created during the first build phase, and then Installed AWS CLI by downloading the installer, extracting it, and running the setup script.
+- **How**: I first changed to the jenkins user, then navigated to the Kura QuikBuks Automated workspace, acitvated the virtual environment that Jenkins created during the inital build phase, and then Installed AWS CLI by downloading the installer, extracting it from the zip file, and running the setup script.

 ### Configure AWS CLI
 - **Why**: Proper configuration is needed to authenticate and interact with AWS services.
 This is where the Access and Secret Access Keys I wrote about earlier comes in!
 - **How**: I used the `aws configure` command (while still masquerading as the Jenkins user) to set up credentials and default settings for AWS CLI.

 ### Deploy Using AWS CLI
 - **Why**: Automating the deployment process ensures consistency and reduces manual errors.
-This allowed me to avoid a critical error that causes sleepless nights when deploying the previous iteration of Kura QuikBuks
+This allowed me to avoid a critical error that caused sleepless nights when deploying the previous iteration of Kura QuikBuks
 - **How**: One AWS CLI command is eb init, which allowed me to deploy Kura QuikBuks Automated via the commandline, configure the environment parameters, and then automate the development via my Jenkinsfile.

 ## SYSTEM DESIGN DIAGRAM